abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 sometimes hear in my own head: *Why can’t we always be on retreat?
 Why can’t we always live this particular way?
-Can’t we slow down and have more space and time for formal practice in the day?* The logical answer is there’s a monastery that needs maintaining.
+Can’t we slow down and have more space and time for formal practice in the day?* The logical answer is that there’s a monastery that needs maintaining.
 All the buildings we live in and the different things we need as requisites have to be looked after.
 That’s the logical reason.
 If we didn’t have Abhayagiri, we wouldn’t have any place for retreat.
 So we all need to pitch in and